Robert Daniel Lawrence: Living with diabetes

-Diabetic physician
+Diabetes physician

-He developed one of the earliest and largest diabetic clinics in the country and in 1931 was appointed assistant physician-in-charge of the diabetic department at King's College Hospital, becoming full physician-in-charge in 1939.
+He developed one of the earliest and largest diabetes clinics in the country and in 1931 was appointed assistant physician-in-charge of the diabetes department at King's College Hospital, becoming full physician-in-charge in 1939.
 He also had a large private practice.
 He wrote profusely on his subject and his books The Diabetic Life and The Diabetic ABC did much to simplify treatment for doctors and patients.
 The Diabetic Life was first published in 1925 and became immensely popular, extending to 14 editions and translated into many languages.
 He published widely on all aspects of diabetes and its management, producing some 106 papers either alone or with colleagues, including important publications on the management of diabetic coma, on the treatment of diabetes and tuberculosis and on the care of pregnancy in diabetics.

 In 1934, he conceived the idea of an association which would foster research and encourage education and welfare of patients.
-To this end a group of doctors and diabetics met in the London home of Lawrence's patient, H. G. Wells, the scientist and writer, and the Diabetic Association was formed.
+To this end a group of doctors and people with diabetes met in the London home of Lawrence's patient, H. G. Wells, the scientist and writer, and the Diabetic Association was formed.
 When other countries followed suit it became the British Diabetic Association (the BDA).
 Lawrence was Chairman of the Executive Council from 1934–1961 and Hon.
 Life President from 1962.
-His enthusiasm and drive ensured the life and steady growth of this association which soon became the voice of the diabetic population and constantly sought to promote the welfare of diabetics.
+His enthusiasm and drive ensured the life and steady growth of this association which soon became the voice of people with diabetes and constantly sought to promote their welfare.
 There are now active branches through the country.
 He was also a prime mover in production of "The Diabetic Journal" (forerunner of Balance), the first issue of which appeared in January 1935.
 Many articles thereafter were contributed by himself anonymously.
 He and colleague Joseph Hoet were the main proponents in founding the International Diabetes Federation and he served as their first president from 1950–1958.
 At their triennial conferences, Lawrence's appearance was always greeted with acclaim.

 Almost immediately after his retirement, he suffered a stroke but his spirit remained indomitable and he continued seeing private patients to the end.
 His last publication was an account of how hypoglycaemia exaggerated the signs of his hemiparesis.
 Although he preached strict control of diabetes for his patients, he did not keep to a strict diet himself taking instead supplementary shots of soluble insulin as he judged he needed them.